 Apply pipe joint sealant lightly to male threads.
 This will prevent excess sealant from going into pipe.
 Excess sealant in pipe could result in clogged heater fuel train.
+Sealant will also help reduce the chance of cross threading.

 Install sediment trap in supply line as shown in Figure 12.
 Locate sediment trap where it is within reach for cleaning.
 A sediment trap traps moisture and contaminants.
 This keeps them from going into heater.
 If sediment trap is not installed or is installed improperly, heater may not run correctly.